 I wore my first fauxhawk during my junior year of college.
 I hadn't started my natural hair journey just yet, but I leaned into flexi rod sets, which gave me the perfect foundation to try something new.
 What I enjoyed most about the style is that I felt edgy (like Rihanna, who was my beauty icon at the time) without cutting my hair.
-A handful or two of bobby pins, edge control, plus a few extra minutes in the mirror and I had a brand new style.
+A handful or two of bobby pins, edge control, plus a few extra minutes in the mirror, and I had a brand new style: the curly mohawk (a.k.a. frohawk).

-Frohawks are a popular style among curly girls because they're easy to create, can help stretch time between wash days, and can be styled with our without cutting your hair.
+Frohawks are a popular style among curly girls because they're easy to create, can help stretch time between wash days, and are incredibly versatile.
 With this in mind, I scoured the net for frohawks made perfect for natural hair of all lengths and textures.
-Ahead, my top 50 picks, from short tapered cuts that mimic the mohawk silhouette to silk-pressed and bobby-pinned red carpet looks.
+Ahead, my top 40 picks, along with pro tips from stylists Michelle Sultan and Marilisa Sears.

 Add Bantu Knots